EzraGbadamosi/Decentralized-Carbon-Credit-Marketplace/README.md

 - **Verification Required**: Only verified credits can be sold
 - **DAO Governance**: Community approval for all projects
 - **Escrow Protection**: Funds released only after verification
+- **Retirement Prevention**: Retired credits cannot be traded or re-sold

 ## 🏃‍♂️ Getting Started